haiyan-e-liu/Project_1_Airbnb/README.md

 ## Results <a name = "results"></a>

+The main findings of the analysis can be found at the [blog post available here]().

 ## Licensing, Authors, and Acknowledgements <a name = "licensing"></a>

 Thanks to AirBnb and Kaggle for the data.
 The licensing for the data and other descriptive information can be found [here](https://www.kaggle.com/airbnb/seattle).